unicesi/EketalCompiler/README.md

 ## 1. Installing EKETAL's development environment using MAVEN
 ### 1.1.
 Download the sources
   You can download the sources in two ways: directly from github and using git.
+  This is an example using JBossCache, to run an example using a mock of JBossCache and a recent version of JGroups, use the second git clone command
 #### From Github
  Click in the button "Clone or Download" and press the "Download Zip" option.
 #### Using Git